redfactorlabs/concourse-smuggler-resource/README.md

     repository: redfactorlabs/concourse-smuggler-resource#ubuntu-14.04
 ```

-Alternatively, you can build your own container image bundled with smuggler,
+Alternatively, you can build your own container image bundled with smuggler.

-which is a static compiled binary, and any tools and script you need to
+As it is a unique static compiled binary it should work on any distribution
-create your custom resource.
+with any tools and scripts you need to create your custom resource.
 See below for more details.

-## Source configuration
+## Source configuration and tasks

 Once you `smuggler` is defined as a resource type, you only need to define
 your resource using this structure:

 ```
 resources:
-- name: <resource-name>
+- name: my_smuggler_resource
   type: smuggler
   source:
     commands: